Learning a model of shape selectivity in V4 cells reveals shape encoding mechanisms in the brain: Results

 \subsection{Contribution types}

 If V4 neurons indeed integrate V2 responses in both excitatory and inhibitory manners, models limited to facilitatory weights neglect accounting for important contributions to V4 responses.
 In SparseShape, both types of contributions are explored during learning and accounted for in the model.
 To assess the effect of contribution type to mV4 responses, we considered the population distribution of sum of facilitatory and inhibitory weights in the normalized sparse code vector (max at 1).
-As depicted in Figure~\ref{fig:distributions}(\subref{fig:exc_inh_weights_distribution}), the distributions plotted separately for convex and concave parts greatly overlap with a slight shift for facilitatory convex contributions.
-Overlapping distributions indicate similar effects from both contribution types, suggesting that excluding inhibitory contributions result in an incomplete understanding of V4 shape processing.
+Interestingly, as depicted in Figure~\ref{fig:distributions}(\subref{fig:exc_inh_weights_distribution}), the distributions plotted separately for convex and concave parts demonstrate larger inhibitory effects from both convex and concave parts, suggesting that excluding inhibitory contributions result in an incomplete understanding of V4 shape processing.
+To further investigate the effect of inhibitory contributions, we performed an ablation study in which we restricted part contributions to excitatory ones in SparseShape.
+With this imposed constraint, as demonstrated in Figure~\ref{fig:error_correlation_comparison}(\subref{fig:correlation_comparison}), SparseShape--ablation--train and test correlation distribution medians are decreased to 0.62 and 0.52 respectively.
+These results, compared to train/test medians at 0.71 and 0.6 in SparseShape with inhibitory part contributions, highlight the importance of inhibition in V4 responses.